Python Pygame Introduction¶

 our ball image.
 Pygame supports a variety of image formats through the

-SDL_image library, including JPG, PNG, TGA, and GIF.
+SDL_image library, including BMP, JPG, PNG, TGA, and GIF.

 returns us a Surface with the ball data.
 The Surface will keep any

 colorkey or alpha transparency from the file.
 After loading the ball

 image we create a variable named ballrect.
 Pygame comes with a